Appius/Design-Patterns/Singleton/README.md

 Singleton
 ========
 Ensure a class only has one instance, and provide a global point of access to it.
-His implementation ensuring a unique instance.
+His implementation ensures a unique instance.
 Applicability
 --------------
 Use the singleton pattern when: